SpaceySciences/swift-physics/README.md

 # swift-physics

-A simple physics lib written in swift
+A simple physics library written in swift, useful for simple iOS games.